 Thinking about what you want can alone turn you into a maniac.
 You might even start seeing your whole life as something futile the moment you know that you still haven’t found out what you want.

 Finding a passion takes time.
 Every person has his own time of self-realization.
-Some find their passion in their coloring book while they’re in kindergarten, some find it in a science lab when their hair turn grey.
+Some find their passion in their coloring book while they’re in kindergarten, some find it in a science lab when their hair turns grey.
 There’s no right time.

 Yet, no one dies without knowing his passion.
 Somewhat.